sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ### Version History

 No longer documented here.
-Go to the releases tab
+Go to the releases tab in github

 #### Version 1.7.7